 #12 Watch Your Favorite Sporting Event

 You can find current sporting events on TV throughout the ship.
 Whether you want to watch a football, hockey, or basketball game, chances are you can find it playing in a bar onboard.
-Take this opportunity to mingle with other guests-there’s nothing like cheering on your favorite sports team with people from all over the word.
+Mingle with other guests; there’s nothing like cheering on your favorite sports team with people from all over the world.

 #13 Celebrate the Holidays

 Did you know that you could sail on a holiday-themed cruise?
 Disney Cruise Line offers Halloween on the High Seas, Thanksgiving at Sea, Very Merrytime Cruises, and New Year’s Eve celebrations.

 The only thing that’s more fun than a Disney Cruise is a holiday-themed Disney Cruise!

 The state-of-the-art Buena Vista Theater will show a variety of first-run movies during your cruise.
 You don’t need a ticket; you just show up at the scheduled time.
 Thor: Ragnarok, A Wrinkle In Time, Black Panther, The Incredibles 2, Star Wars: The Last Jedi, Avengers: Infinity War, and Coco are among the movies that the Buena Vista Theater has shown recently.
 There are also movie options on the big screen at the pool deck.

 Serenity Bay is an adults-only oasis on Castaway Cay, Disney’s private island in the Bahamas.
 If your cruise itinerary takes you to Castaway Cay, opt to spend your day at this peaceful beach.
 Whether you want to relax, engage in water activities, listen to live music or have a drink at the Open Air Bar, adults will love spending time at Serenity Bay.

 Misconceptions about Disney Cruise Line